SPECIES DESCRIPTION

 Leaves:-

-a) 6-15 x 0·7-1·5 cm.
+1) Basal, 6-15 x 0·7-1·5 cm, linear-lanceolate.

-a) oblong-linear, heart-shaped (cordate) at the base.
+2) Lower cauline, oblong-linear, cordate at the base.

 Flowers:-

-a) long, many flowered.
+1) Racemes, long, many flowered.

-a) 4-5 mm in flower, 5-6 mm in fruit.
+3) Calyx, 4-5 mm in flower, 5-6 mm in fruit, eglandular.

-b) tube as long as or slightly longer than the calyx.
+4) Corolla, blue, glabrous outside, tube as long as or slightly longer than the calyx.

-c) limb 6-7(-8) mm diam.
+c) limb, 6-7(-8) mm diam.

 Fruit:-

-a) c.
-2 mm. diam.
+1) Nutlets, c.
+2 mm. diam, reticulate-tuberculate.

 Key features:-

-1) Corolla glabrous outside.
+1) Corolla glabrous outside, bright blue.

 Habitat:- Rocky places in pdry open shrubby vegetation and open woodland, olive